apacheignite/documentation/sql/indexes.md

   "title": "Predefined Fields"
 }
 [/block]

+[block:callout]
+{
+  "type": "info",
+  "body": "Thanks to [Binary Marshaller](doc:binary-marshaller) there is no need to add classes of indexed types to the classpath of cluster nodes.
+SQL query engine is able to pick up values of indexed and queryable fields avoiding object deserialization."
+}
+[/block]
 ## Group Indexes
-To have a multi-field index to speedup queries with complex conditions, you can use `@QuerySqlField.Group` annotation.
-It is possible to put multiple `@QuerySqlField.Group` annotations into `orderedGroups` if you want the field to participate in more than one group index.
+To set up a multi-field index that will allow accelerating queries with complex conditions, you can use `@QuerySqlField.Group` annotation.
+It is possible to put multiple `@QuerySqlField.Group` annotations into `orderedGroups` if you want a field to be a part of more than one group.

-For example of a group index in the class below we have field `age` which participates in a group index named `"age_salary_idx"` with group order 0 and descending sort order.
-Also in the same group index participates field `salary` with group order 3 and ascending sort order.
-On top of that field `salary` itself is indexed with single column index (we have `index = true` in addition to `orderedGroups` declaration).
-Group `order` does not have to be any particular number, it is needed just to sort fields inside of this group.
+For instance, in `Person` class below we have field `age` which belongs to an indexed group named `"age_salary_idx"` with group order 0 and descending sort order.
+Also, in the same group, we have field `salary` with group order 3 and ascending sort order.
+Furthermore, field `salary` itself is a single column index (there is `index = true` parameter specified in addition to `orderedGroups` declaration).
+Group `order` does not have to be any particular number.
+It is needed just to sort fields inside of a particular group.
 [block:code]
 {
   "codes": [